panasaraviteja/recipefinder/README.md

 When you want to forcefully reload, for example to reset the state of your app, you can perform a full reload:

-Android: Press the R key twice or select "Reload" from the Dev Menu, accessed via Ctrl + M (Windows/Linux) or Cmd ⌘ + M (macOS).
-iOS: Press R in iOS Simulator.
-Congratulations! 🎉
-You've successfully run and modified your React Native App. 🥳

-Now what?
-If you want to add this new React Native code to an existing application, check out the Integration guide.
-If you're curious to learn more about React Native, check out the docs.
-Troubleshooting
-Recipe Finder App – Documentation Introduction Recipe Finder is a React Native app that helps users discover recipes using TheMealDB API.
-Users can: • Browse recipes • Search meals • View recipe details and ingredients • Add meals to Favorites • Get a random recipe with a "Surprise Me" button This project demonstrates React Native with Redux Toolkit, async data handling using filter functions, and React Navigation.

 Packages Used Install these before running the project: npm install @react-navigation/native @react-navigation/bottom-tabs @react-navigation/stack

 npm install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context react-native-vector-icons